kranzky/insoluble/folly.md

 "Couldn't bin a help or lesson," Lloyd muttered, studying the perplexing symbols on the double-sided card.
 Rob, still focused on the strange final score etched into the walls, felt a shiver run down his spine.

-exposition;10:RUMMAGING THOUGHTS PUZZLE MAP ROOM

 Rummaging through his thoughts, Rob tried to piece together the puzzle of the map they'd found in the mysterious room.

-dialogue;4:LOCAL CONTACTS DAVID

 "Maybe David's local contacts could help," Rob suggested, hoping to gain more insight into the cryptic messages and odd occurrences they'd encountered.

-exposition;8:INVESTIGATION CLUES DANGER DISAPPEARANCE

 As they continued their investigation, the danger seemed to grow, but so did the clues surrounding Julie's disappearance.

-dialogue;5:HALT THINK RISK CONSIDER

 "We should halt and think, consider the risks," Dan advised, concerned for the safety of his friends.

-exposition;11:DETERMINED PROTAGONIST MYSTERY SOLVE DESPITE

 Lloyd, the determined protagonist, was resolute in his quest to solve the mystery, despite the mounting perils they faced.

 Dan, an Austrian litter scale enthusiast, had joined Lloyd and Rob on their adventurous hunt for answers, adding his unique expertise to the mix.

-Exposition;12: Lloyd's expression changed.
+Lloyd's expression changed.

-Dialogue;29: "I've tried everything, but I wouldn't say it isn't anything, yes?"
+"I've tried everything, but I wouldn't say it isn't anything, yes?"

-Exposition;10: Rob pondered briefly.
+Rob pondered briefly.

-Dialogue;12: "What about this?"
+"What about this?"

-Exposition;11: Lloyd leaned in closer.
+Lloyd leaned in closer.
 Lloyd's frustration became evident as they weren't making much progress in solving the mystery.
 Lloyd took a deep breath and tried to regain control over his emotions.

-exposition;8:ROB NOTICE WALLS WRITTEN

 Rob noticed something written on the walls nearby.

-dialogue;6:WHAT LLOYD LOOK

 "What's that, Lloyd?
 Look!" he exclaimed.

-exposition;10:LLOYD SQUINTS WALLS TEXT

 Lloyd squinted at the walls, trying to make out the text.

-exposition;9:MESSAGE CRYPTIC CLUE PUZZLE

 The message seemed to be another cryptic clue to the puzzle.

-dialogue;4:ROB LET'S DO

 "Let's do this," Rob said, determined.

-exposition;6:LLOYD NODS AGREES

 Lloyd nodded in agreement, ready for the challenge.